cooperellidge/resume/README.md

 4. Modify the `resume.tex` file.
 5. To view the local changes, install TeX on your machine and compile `resume.tex`.
 If you are using VS Code, I suggest using the LaTeX Workshop extension (`james-yu.latex-workshop`) and following their instructions.
 6. Once you are happy, push your changes to `main`.
-7. Navigate to your gh pages site, e.g. `https://<username>.github.io/<repo>/resume.pdf`
+7. Navigate to your gh pages site, e.g. `https://<username>.github.io/<repo>/resume.pdf`.

-Now continuing editing the `resume.tex` file or improving the entire repo itself!
+Now continue editing the `resume.tex` file or improving the entire repo itself!

 # Upcoming

-- Create pdfs from other branches (e.g. `companies/<company>.pdf`) and deploy it to a subdirectory `https://<username>.github.io/<repo>/<branch-name>.pdf` to allow for company-specific variant resumes.
+- Create pdf from other branches (e.g. `companies/<company>.pdf`) and deploy it to a subdirectory `https://<username>.github.io/<repo>/<branch-name>.pdf` to allow for company-specific variant resumes.
 - Use environment variables for personal information e.g. hide mobile numbers publically, but allow `.env` to insert them locally.

 # Contributions